 The article “A long way?
 Introducing digitized historical newspapers in school” presents a case study examining how an upper-secondary class used the Finnish National Library’s digital collections of historical newspapers.
 Continue reading “Article: A long way?
 Introducing digitized historical newspapers in school”

-This is the last post of a series dedicated to historic newspapers.
-Here, I offer a three-step guide to find more relevant content and make the most of using historic newspaper databases.
-Continue reading “Good practices for the historic newspaper reader”
+This is the last post of a series dedicated to historical newspapers.
+Here, I offer a three-step guide to find more relevant content and make the most of using historical newspaper databases.
+Continue reading “Good practices for the reader of historical newspapers”